Celebrate Purim with these featured Purim candy torahs

 courtesy of aJudaica.com

-It is obligatory to send a gift which consists of at least two ‘portions’ to another person.
-Both men and women are included in this Mitzvah.
+During Purim one is obliged to send a gift which consists of at least two ‘portions' to another person.
+This Mitzvah includes both men and women.

 Only items which are considered edible or drinkable, without further cooking or preparation, is considered a ‘portion.'
 One may therefore send cooked meats or fish, pastry goods, fruit, sweets, wine and other beverages.
 And it is the more praiseworthy to send portions to as many friends as possible.
 Even better, however, is to give more gifts to the poor than to friends.

 Even a poor person is required to fulfill the Mitzvah of ‘Mishloach Manot.'
 If one is unable to do so directly, he may exchange his own food for that of his friend; both of whom would thus fulfill their obligations.

 The Mitzvah of Mishloach Manot may not be fulfilled with money, clothing or anything other than foods or beverages.

 It is proper to send portions sufficient to convey regard for the recipient.

 If at all possible, these ‘portions' should be sent by messengers, rather than delivered personally.
 And though it is said of all other mitzvot: ‘It is more of a Mitzvah if done personally, than if done through a messenger,' this Mitzvah is different.
 Since the term, ‘Mishloach Manot' (the sending of portions), is the term used in the ‘Megillah' the proper procedure for fulfilling the Mitzvah, is to do so by messenger.
 Nevertheless, if one delivers his Mishloach Manot personally, he still fulfills his obligation.

 The Mitzvah of Mishloach Manot should be performed during the day rather than evening.

 A mourner is free of the obligation, but some hold that it rests even upon him, except that one in mourning should not send gifts which would be a source of rejoicing.